After the Funeral: Is It Ever Too Late to Express Sympathy?

 No matter how long ago the death occurred, an offer of a listening ear or comforting presence is almost always welcome.
 Contact your friend and extend an invitation to have coffee, dinner, a walk or just a chat.
 Begin the conversation with an expression of sympathy, but listen more than you speak, allowing your friend to tell his or her story and express grief without interruption.
 End the conversation by expressing a willingness to get together again.

-If you're trying to find the perfect sympathy flowers or gift, Mountain View Funeral Home, Memorial Park & Crematory can help.
+If you're trying to find the perfect sympathy flowers or gift, Mountain View Funeral Home, Memorial Park and Crematory can help.
 Here's a link to our florist.
 We're also available to answer your questions and explain the benefits of planning.
 Call (253) 948-9895 for more information, or visit our Plan Ahead page to request your free preplanning kit.